Psychological safety and wellbeing support for school staff

 - arranging for another staff member to report the incident on behalf of an impacted staff member to avoid additional trauma from recounting the incident

-- targeted health and wellbeing support for principals including the (staff login required) to assist with identifying and addressing emerging and existing health and wellbeing issues, and Manager Assist, a dedicated telephone advisory service that provides coaching on supporting staff at risk and managing the impact of mental health issues within the workplace (phone: 1800 338 663, email: email@example.com)
+- targeted health and wellbeing support for principals including the early intervention (staff login required) to assist with identifying and addressing emerging and existing health and wellbeing issues, and Manager Assist, a dedicated telephone advisory service that provides coaching on supporting staff at risk and managing the impact of mental health issues within the workplace (phone: 1800 338 663, email: email@example.com)

-- accessing the range of (staff login required) that the department provides to keep all employees safe and well
+- accessing the range of free support (staff login required) that the department provides to keep all employees safe and well

 - in line with the Safe and Well: Injury and Illness Management Framework and Return to work from WorkSafe, workers compensation support is available to affected employee/s who may require time off work following workplace incidents, for medical treatment/counselling if required

 - external supports, such as Lifeline on 13 11 14 and the Beyond Blue Support .

 More information can be found in the Work-Related Violence in Schools Post-Incident Checklist (staff login required), a step-by-step checklist designed to support schools to manage the health, safety and wellbeing impacts of the incident on staff and students.

 Reviewing risk controls following an incident